Spokane Indians: Logos and uniforms

 The team's colors are red, navy blue, light blue, and beige.
-In the 2006 offseason, the Indians began a process to redesign their logo and uniforms.
-As per tradition, they began by avoiding the use of any American Indian imagery, but early in the process, the Spokane Nation contacted the team about officially supporting the team.
+In the 2006 offseason, the Indians began a process to redesign their logo and uniforms, looking to avoid the use of any American Indian imagery that might be perceived as derogatory.
+However, early in the process, the Spokane Nation contacted the team about offering their official support.
 In the process, the tribe gave permission to the team to adopt subtle and tasteful imagery, in order to pay homage to the team's history and new connection with the tribe.
 The cooperation included the creation of a secondary logo written in Salish, the traditional language of the Spokane.